 Step 8: Response-based routing creates different paths depending on how each stakeholder reacts

-If someone doesn’t reply to the email but accepts the LinkedIn connection: We push them back to HeyReach to start a LinkedIn conversation.
+If someone doesn't reply to the email but accepts the LinkedIn connection, we push them back to HeyReach to start a LinkedIn conversation.
 The message picks up where the connection request left off, but goes slightly deeper.

 Maybe it asks a question related to their role, or shares something specific about their company that Clay surfaced.
 LinkedIn conversations tend to be more casual and have higher response rates than email for this type of warm outreach.

-If someone replies positively to the email: Great.
+If someone replies positively to the email, great.
 We send them a LinkedIn connection request to expand the network and maintain an additional channel.

 If the primary point of contact goes dark later in the deal, you now have an email thread AND a LinkedIn connection with another stakeholder.
 That's insurance.

-If someone doesn’t reply to either channel: We don’t push harder.
+If someone doesn't reply to either channel, we don't push harder.
 We add them to a long-term nurture list.
-Maybe they see your company’s LinkedIn ads down the line.
+Maybe they see your company's LinkedIn ads down the line.
 Maybe they get a quarterly insight email.

 The point is we keep the door open without being annoying.
 Some of these people will become relevant later when the deal moves forward and they get pulled into the evaluation.

-If someone responds negatively or opts out: We respect that immediately.
-They’re removed from all sequences.
+If someone responds negatively or opts out, we respect that immediately.
+They're removed from all sequences.
 No exceptions.
 Burning a bridge with a potential committee member can kill a deal just as fast as losing your primary contact.

 This routing happens automatically through webhooks between HeyReach, Instantly, and Clay.